 A St. Bernard’s education is one that prepares boys for the world ahead of them, morally as well as intellectually.
 The faculty and staff care for a boy’s well being above all.
 Boys are appreciated for their individuality and respect for one another is paramount.

-St. Bernard’s is currently under the steady hand of interim headmaster Evan Moraitis.
+St. Bernard’s is currently under the steady hand of interim head of school Evan Moraitis.
 Mr. Moraitis has been part of the faculty for thirty-five years and knows our school inside and out having served as a sixth-grade teacher, a coach, the head of the mathematics department, and the recently-appointed head of the Upper School.
 A formal search for a new head of school will begin this fall.
+Please visit the head of school search page for more information.

 We welcome you and your boys to St. Bernard’s.